jolpica/jolpica-f1/docs/endpoints/driverStandings.md

 ### position

-**Filters for only the driver in a given position for a given year**
+Filters for only the driver in a given position for a given year.

 `/{finishPosition}` -> ex: `/ergast/f1/2024/driverstandings/1/`